Shop and Save on New York State Health Insurance

 Q: If I have any questions completing an application, who do I call?

-Q: On your online form I see that you’re asking for my social security number and Date of Birth.
+Q: On your online form, you’re asking for my social security number and Date of Birth.
 I don’t feel comfortable providing that information online.
 Can I leave them blank?

 Yes.
 You can leave that information out of the online form.